Information about the 2015 Conference will be posted soon! Please check back for the call for abstracts information.

-A special pre-conference cultural justice seminar: Queer Justice: The Intersection of LGBTQ Issues and Criminal Justice will feature local and national experts and include a field visit to a LGBT mental health service agency and reentry program.
+Queer Justice: The Intersection of LGBTQ Issues and Criminal Justice will feature local and national experts and include a field visit to a LGBT mental health service agency and reentry program.
 Date: Thursday, July 24, 2014 (8:30 am to 5 pm).
 12-1 pm Assemblyman Danny O’Donnell will be Keynote Luncheon Speaker.
 Click here to register for free.

 University and Community Supporters: